2024-2025 competition is closed. 2025-2026 competition will open in April 2024.

 Located in the northwest corner of South America, Colombia has a rich and complex geography that is shaped by three exuberant branches of the Andes mountain range system and lined by both the Atlantic and Pacific oceans.
 With more than 50 million citizens, Colombia has the second-largest population in South America and is Latin America’s oldest and most stable democracy.
 Colombia is a free market economy with major commercial and investment ties to countries around the world, including the United States.

-In the last five years, Colombia has established itself as one of the most rapidly growing and innovative economies in Latin America.
+In the last five years, Colombia has established itself as one of the most innovative economies in Latin America.
 The country’s natural diversity is comparable to its rich cultural heritage reflecting the indigenous, Spanish, and African origins of its people.
 This makes Colombian food, music, dance, and art greatly diverse and unique.

-As one of the largest economies in Latin America, Colombia has the potential to influence the region as a whole, and in particular, exemplify a pathway toward sustainable development despite challenging sociopolitical contexts.
+As one of the largest economies in Latin America, Colombia has the potential to influence the region as a whole, and in particular, exemplify a pathway towards sustainable development despite challenging sociopolitical contexts.
 The country’s deep connection with the Pacific Alliance and its strategic geographic location, as well as its historic drive in international contexts, position Colombia to lead efforts that can be transformative at the regional and global levels.

 Due to its location and geographical situation, Colombia has been identified as being among the most vulnerable countries in the face of climate change.
-Along these lines, education at all levels plays a key role in the adoption of change toward sustainability, and climate change mitigation and adaptation.
+Along these lines, education at all levels plays a key role in the adoption of change towards sustainability, and climate change mitigation and adaptation.

 In recent years, the country has also become a primary destination for those studying peace processes, rural development, and social transformation.
-Colombia has undergone a remarkable transformation that has turned the tide on a long-running civil conflict.
+In recent years, Colombia has undergone a remarkable transformation that has turned the tide on a long-running civil conflict.
 The signing of the peace agreement in 2016 between the 50-year-old FARC guerrilla group and the administration of former president Juan Manuel Santos opened up a historical opportunity for peacebuilding in Colombia, especially in regions heavily affected by decades of conflict.

-There has been considerable progress in the implementation of the peace agreement, particularly in terms of the demobilization of the former insurgency, and the recognition and reparation for victims; however, there are several key points of the agreement that are lagging, such as a comprehensive rural reform, FARC political participation, the cessation of violence in some regions, the solution to the problem of illicit drugs, and violence against demobilized ex-combatants.
+There has been considerable progress in the implementation of the peace agreement, particularly in terms of the demobilization of the former insurgency, and the recognition and reparation for victims; however, there are several key points of the agreement that are lagging, such as the comprehensive rural reform, FARC political participation, the cessation of violence in some regions, the solution to the problem of illicit drugs, and violence against demobilized ex-combatants.

-The Iván Duque administration focused on and prioritized specific parts of the Agreement such as reincorporation, the formulation of national rural development plans, and issues related to the PDET (Programs of development with territorial approach, by its Spanish acronym).
+The Ivan Duque administration focused on and prioritized specific parts of the Agreement such as reincorporation, the formulation of national rural development plans, and issues related to the PDET (Programs of development with territorial approach, by its Spanish acronym).
 The main achievements in this field were the attention to the most abandoned municipalities of Colombia, the substitution of illicit crops, and the financing of productive projects led by ex-combatants.

-Under the “Total Peace” policy, the current government aims at involving other armed groups and criminal bands that have caused violence in peace negotiations and processes of submission to justice.
+Under the “Total Peace” policy, the current government aims to involve other armed groups and criminal bands that have caused violence in peace negotiations and processes of submission to justice.
 This policy puts the communities at the center of negotiations and creates a fund for peace that seeks social investment for distant regions highly affected by the presence of irregular armed groups.
-The current government has publicly announced its commitment to work on the breached agreements through the discussion of rural reform, and has also begun to conduct peace dialogues with the ELN guerrilla group to achieve more peace and stability.
+The current government has publicly announced its commitment to work on the breached agreements through the discussion of rural reform and has also begun to conduct peace dialogues with the ELN guerrilla group to achieve more peace and stability.

 While there have been major improvements in Colombia in terms of security, significant challenges remain for the successful implementation of the peace agreements and the reintegration of the members of the former insurgency.